sokooltools/RegistryJump/README.md

 	can be used in place of:
 		"HKEY_LOCAL_MACHINE\SOFTWARE\ACCESSNET"

-Anytime you launch RegistryJump (command-line or via the GUI), the 20 most recent registry keys visited are recorded and displayed in the combobox.
+Anytime you launch RegistryJump (command-line or via the GUI), the 20 most recent registry keys visited are recorded and displayed in the combo-box.

 Although not obvious, you can easily delete individual 'recent items' by dropping down the combobox using the ALT ARROW keys and then pressing the DEL Key on the keyboard.

 Of course you can delete all the recent items by simply deleting the "RegistryJump.recent" file located in the executable's directory.

 ADDING REGISTRY JUMP SHORTCUT TO YOUR APPLICATIONS

 Note that in all cases below when there isn't any text selected in the respective UI, the RegistryJump.exe (UI) will be launched instead.

+The following show ways to integrate RegistryJump into other applications:

 *** Internet Explorer ******************************************************************

-	You can also add a right-click context menu shortcut to IE by following these steps:
+	Add a right-click context menu shortcut to IE by following these steps:

 	1) Double-click the file "registryjump.reg" to automatically update the registry.
 	   (Note that you first have to edit the .reg file if you placed registryjump.exe in a folder other than the default)